samplics-org/samplics/README.rst

 In large scale surveys, often complex random mechanisms are used to select samples.
-Estimations obtained from such samples must reflect the random mechanism to ensure accurate calculations. *Samplics* is a python package that implements a set of sampling techniques for complex survey designs.
+Estimates derived from such samples must reflect the random mechanism to ensure accurate calculations. *Samplics* is a python package that implements a set of sampling techniques for complex survey designs.
 In the package, these techniques are organized into the following four subpackages.